Fix Error: Unable to recover PC. The system drive is too small

 d) Once all the volumes are deleted, right-click and format

-5) Create the system image once again
+5) Recreate the system image

-b) Click Backup and Restore
+b) Click Backup and Restore.

-c) Click Create a System Image
+c) c.
+Click Create a System Image.

-d) Follow the prompts to create the system image
+d) Follow the prompts to create the system image.